po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/01-Day/README.md

     })
     ```

+    * 🔑 When the button is clicked, this fetch request happens.
-    * 🔑 We add the event handler, `alert("Hello World")`, to the callback function.
+    * 🔑 We get the response back and then convert that response to json.

+* Make mention of the event listener at the bottom, go through whatever comments that you feel are

+    ```js
+    .then(function (data) {
+      //Loop over the data to generate a table, each table row will have a link to the repo url for (var i = 0; i < data.length; i++) {
+        // Creating elements, tablerow, tabledata, and anchor var createTableRow = document.createElement('tr');
+        var tableData = document.createElement('td');
+        var link = document.createElement('a');

+        // Setting the text of link and the href of the link link.textContent = data[i].html_url;
+        link.href = data[i].html_url;

+        // Appending the link to the tabledata and then appending the tabledata to the tablerow
+        // The tablerow then gets appended to the tablebody tableData.appendChild(link);
+        createTableRow.appendChild(tableData);
+        tableBody.appendChild(createTableRow);
+      }
+    });
+    }
+    fetchButton.addEventListener('click', getApi);
+    ```
+  * 🔑 We use another then statement and the response passthrough as data.
+  * 🔑 We now use that data to dynamically generate elements.
+  * 🔑 This is a common use case for APIs.

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):

-    * ☝️ What other types of event listeners are there?

-    * 🙋 Mouse, Key, Browser events, and more
+    * ☝️ In what we have seen so far, is there more than one root endpoint?

+    * 🙋 No, the root point remains the same.

+    * ☝️ But there are many endpoints, how do we find which ones we need to use?

+    * 🙋 We read the documentation.

 * Answer any questions before proceeding to the next activity.

 * In preparation for the activity, ask TAs to Slack the instruction text to the students in their class-specific channel.

-### 6. Student Do: Click Events (15 min)
+### 6. Student Do: Create Fetch (15 min)

-* Direct students to the activity instructions found in `04-Stu_Click-Events/README.md`.
+* Direct students to the activity instructions found in `04-Stu_Create-Fetch/README.md`.

 * Break your students into pairs that will work together on this activity.